yutongliang723/young_company_SQL/README.md

 To set up the database structure and create necessary relationship, stored procedures, and view:

 1. Open the file `YC_production.sql` in MySQLWorkbench
 2. Run the script.
-The setup should complete in approximately 30 seconds.
+The setup should complete in approximately 1 minute.

 ### Data Structure Preview - ER Diagram